-The main result is that the averaged time is exponentially large in the height of the potential barrier $\Delta V = V(x_2) - V(x_1)$.
-It is pretty independent of x_0 (provided that it remains in the well): for x_0 in the well, the particle is rapidly driven at the bottom of the well, where it is submitted to the fluctuations (the time scale is controlled by the curvature at x_1 , like for the Ornstein-Uhlenbeck process); then it takes a long time to escape the well, thanks to large (and thus rare) thermal fluctuation.
+The main result is that the average time is exponentially large in the height of the potential barrier $\Delta V = V(x_2) - V(x_1)$.
+It is pretty independent of x_0 (provided that it remains in the well) : for x_0 in the well, the particle is rapidly driven at the bottom of the well, where it is submitted to the fluctuations (the time scale is controlled by the curvature at x_1 , like for the Ornstein-Uhlenbeck process); then it takes a long time to escape the well, thanks to large (and thus rare) thermal fluctuation.

-Figure 18: The swedish chemist Svante August Arrhenius (1859-1927), Nobel prize in chemistry in 1903.
+Figure 24: The swedish chemist Svante August Arrhenius (1859-1927), Nobel prize in chemistry in 1903.

-Exercise 5.11: How far from the top x_2 must be the absorbing boundary b so that the previous analysis is justified?
+$\not E$ Exercice 4.15: How far from the top of the barrier (at x_2) must be the absorbing boundary b so that the previous analysis is justified?
+And how far the reflecting boundary at a should be from the bottom of the well (at x_1)?